Eoel-Meles/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 `printenv` - prints the global enviroments

-`set` - prints all the local enviroments
+`set` - prints all the local enviroments when used without arguements

+`set` - sets local variables and assigns them a name